-General concerns, based on review of existing syllabi:
+Based on our review of existing syllabi, syllabi should:

-Syllabi should:

-- Include Gen Ed designation(s); explain relevance of course to Gen Ed requirements; list the Gen Ed SLOs and how each will be assessed; weekly schedule of topics, readings, and assignments - Include UF syllabus requirements: UF policies, ADA statement, etc. - Demonstrate that a majority of course must address Diversity or International content and engagement; should be a substantial, defining feature of the course - Clearly demonstrate how self-reflection is incorporated into the course - Indicate how course assignments assess SLOs
+- Include Gen Ed designation(s); explain relevance of course to Gen Ed requirements; list the Gen Ed SLOs and how each will be assessed; weekly schedule of topics, readings, and assignments - Include UF syllabus requirements: UF policies, ADA statement, etc. - Demonstrate that a majority of course must address Diversity or International content and engagement; should be a substantial, defining feature of the course - International/Diversity courses should have significant touchstones to relate to current world (should be comparative to current world) in order to be contemporary. - Clearly demonstrate how self-reflection is incorporated into the course - Syllabi must make clear connections between content and assignments and the course's Student Learning Outcomes and assessment of those outcomes.
+If a class is approved for more than one area of general education, the syllabus should make clear the distinct content and assignments that measure each of the course's Students Learning Outcomes and assessment of those outcomes.